Monthly Tech-Tip from Tony Hansen SignUp

 Standard 3D printing technology (not printing with clay itself) is very useful to potters and ceramic industry in making objects that assist and enable production.

-Key phrases linking here: 3d-printing, 3d printing, 3d-printed, 3d printed, 3d-print - Learn more
+Key phrases linking here: 3d-printing, 3d printing, 3d-printed, 3d printed, 3d-print, 3d print - Learn more

 Details

 It is becoming more practical for potters and ceramic artists or entrepreneurs to take on projects never before possible because of the increasing accessibility of 3D printing.
-More importantly, 3D printing makes you less dependent on suppliers.
+3D printing makes you more independent.
 Ordinary consumer printers are useful for making mock-ups, master and block molds, forms, templates, mold pour-spouts, supports, holders, cutters, tools, stamps, embossers, rollers and more.
 It puts forming techniques you would not otherwise use (e.g. jiggering, casting, pressing, extruding, stamping) into easier reach.

 The most difficult obstacle to adopting 3D printing is learning 3D design software.
-Don’t bother buying a printer till you do that.
-It is intimidating.
-The existence of standards is a big help in navigating all the options, terminology and methodology are very similar across all products.
+Don’t bother buying a printer till you do that (or you will have a printer with nothing to print).
+The software is intimidating.
+However the existence of standards is a big help in navigating all the options - terminology and methodology are very similar across all products.
 A major enabler is that, as of 2022 anyway, AutoDesk Fusion 360 is still free for use by education and businesses earning less than $100K per year (otherwise entry level is around $500/yr).
+OnShape is also free if you don't mind drawing being public.
 It is the standard for consumer part design and has exceptional online resources and training and almost every other product compares itself to Fusion 360.
 However, they are a commercial company, and don’t kid yourself, they are going to try to turn you into a customer and make you dependent on them.
 That being said, their product is still the best educational route to learning 3D.
 The experience, enthusiasm and confidence gained is applicable to moving to a free product (like FreeCAD) or a less expensive tablet-based one like Shapr.

-Online service providers offer a wide range of printing technologies, so you can email 3D files to them.
+Online service providers offer a wide range of printing technologies and materials, so you can email or upload 3D files.
 An exciting technology is laser fusing of powder, even metal powder (in this way metals and ceramic can be precisely printed).
-That being said, it is still best to have your own printer.
+That being said, it may still be best to have your own printer.
 This is because the process of learning and perfectly designing involves cycles of tweaking designs and reprinting them.
-The freedom to do this is a big part of the utility of 3D printing.
-Once you have a proven design, then consider sending it away for printing in higher quality.
+The freedom to do this is a big part of the utility of 3D printing, at least for hobbyists, potters and small manufacturers.
+Once you have a proven design, then consider sending it (for higher quality or saving time).
+Craftcloud3d.com might be a good start.

-Owning your own printer is largely possible because of the RepRap international movement to develop open-source hardware and software platforms for 3D printing.
-Reprap printers use standard buy-at-a-hardware-store parts or ones that the printer itself can make.
+Owning your own printer is was first possible because of the RepRap international movement to develop open-source hardware and software platforms for 3D printing.
+Reprap printers used standard buy-at-a-hardware-store parts or ones that a printer itself can make.
 This means that anyone can buy and assemble an inexpensive printer to learn many details of their mechanics and operation.
+Of course today people buy commercial units that grew out of that movement.
+But DIY is still firmly embedded in the hardware and software.

 Related Information